sukadateam/THE-NEW-GAME/README.md

 5. Make sure you have a compatible save file(Save.gsf).
 6. If dev mode is enabled and you encounter problems try disabling it either with the variable or in the game menu.
 7. Play the game.

+Files required to start:
+  1. Save.gsf
+  2. error_stuff.py #Not required but will cause problems without it.
+  3. Main.py